urfdvw/circuitpython-online-ide-1/README.md

 ## Why
 The goal is to provide a CircuitPython IDE with **Zero-Setup**, that can be helpful for
-- anyone that wants to start a project quickly
+- anyone that wants to start/work on a project quickly
 - people who are working on public computers
-- remote education where teachers don't expect students to install anything by themselves
+- teachers don't expect students to install anything by themselves

 ## Features
 - Runs on any device with the Chrome browser, including Chromebooks, or Chromium based browsers such as MS Edge
 - Serial Console for communication and Read-Evaluate-Print loop (REPL)
 - Serial data plotter
 - Code editor with Python highlighting
-- Editor's REPL mode shortcuts
+- Editor's REPL mode keepboard shortcuts
 - History command recall
 - Auto completion
 - Auto change shortcuts in MacOS
 - Multiple file tabs
+- change unsaved indicator
 - 中文界面

 ## Workflow (a.k.a.
 How to use)